Henri Marteau International Violin Competition: Admission: impartial jury

-Among discussions about 'rigged' or unfair competitions, the International Violin Competition Henri Marteau has decided in 2017 to exclude current or former students of the jury members from participation: Students of the jury members are not eligible to participate.
+Among discussions about 'rigged' or unfair competitions, the Henri Marteau International Violin Competition has decided in 2017 to exclude current or former students of the jury members from participation: Students of the jury members are not eligible to participate.
 A student is someone who either received tuition from a jury member between October 2019 and April 2020 and/or prior to the competition for a period exceeding six months.
 Violinists who participate in a master class held by a jury member between January 2020 and April 2020 are not eligible to participate in the competition either.

 Jury

 Chairman of the jury and artistic advisor of the competition is the conductor Gilbert Varga, son of the famous Hungarian violinist Tibor Varga and from 1980 to 1985 chief conductor of Hofer Symphoniker.
 In 2020, these jury members were engaged: